au-ts/libvmm/docs/camkes_to_cp_guide.md

 </system>
 ```

-Unlike components, it is mandatory to specify the priority of the *PD*.
+Unlike CAmkES components, it is mandatory to specify the priority of the *PD*.
 You may also want to specify other thread attributes, including *`passive`*.
 A *PD* of a passive server may look like this:

 ```xml {#pd_config}
 <protection_domain name="eth" priority="101" budget="160" period="300" passive="true" pp="true">